olexxa62-code/engineering-emergence-verification/docs/VERIFICATION_REPORT.md

 - ... many others with CP < 1.0

 max(CP of ancestors) = 0.8878
-ΔCP = 1.0000 - 0.8878 = 0.1122
+ΔCP(relative to ancestors) = 1.0000 - 0.8878 = 0.1122

-Wait, this doesn't match reported ΔCP = 0.2406

-Let me check the actual code output...
-The issue is that for 8-state, the reported ΔCP of 0.2406 is relative to MICROSCALE, not immediate ancestors.
 ```

-**Clarification:**
+**Important Clarification:**
+The reported ΔCP of 0.2406 is calculated relative to MICROSCALE, not immediate ancestors.
 - Code reports ΔCP relative to microscale baseline
 - This is: ΔCP(optimal) = CP(optimal) - CP(microscale)
 - For 8-state: 1.0000 - 0.7594 = 0.2406 [VERIFIED]